Instant Pot Mexican Casserole

 After all, “No, I do not want an easy, flavorful, filling, all-in-one-meal that I can smother in avocado and cheese” was said by….

 WAIT.
 No one has ever said that before.

 And if they have, they haven’t tried an Instant Pot Mexican recipe yet!

 This pressure cooker Mexican casserole is the complete dinner package.

 It hits every food group.
-Veggies (colorful bell peppers, sweet corn, and fire-roasted tomatoes), whole grains (hello, brown rice), lean protein (beans + ground chicken or turkey), and dairy (gooey cheese + a dollop of creamy Greek yogurt) all make an appearance.
+Veggies (colorful bell peppers, sweet corn, and fire-roasted tomatoes), whole grains (hello, brown rice), protein (beans + ground chicken or turkey; you can also make this Instant Pot Mexican Casserole with ground beef if you prefer—I recommend a lean 90%), and dairy (gooey cheese + a dollop of creamy Greek yogurt) all make an appearance.

 It combines fresh ingredients with convenient pantry staples.